 Loons, grebes, and other water birds:

-- Long bodies with a strong, thick dagger-like bill.
+- Long bodies with strong, thick, dagger-like bills.
 They sit low in the water.

 - Breeding adults have a black head and a black and white checkerboard back.

-Common Loons are one of my FAVORITE water birds found in Alaska.
+Common Loons are one of my FAVORITE water birds in Alaska.

-These gorgeous birds are insanely strong and fast swimmers and routinely catch fish in high-speed underwater chases.
-In fact, they have even adapted solid bones (most bird bones are hollow), which makes it easier to dive since they are less buoyant.
+These gorgeous birds are strong and fast swimmers who catch fish in high-speed underwater chases.
+They have even adapted solid bones (most bird bones are hollow), which makes it easier to dive since they are less buoyant.